mar8919/Arduino_DAQ/README.md

 AJAX_SERVER:

-- Contains the Arduino sketch
+- Folder containing the Arduino sketch
 - Reads data from analog inputs
 - Control digital outputs
 - Responds to client REST requests used to control the Arduino